-The Cathedral, Waterford Cityby Lee Grace Illustration
+The Cathedral, Waterford Cityby Lee Grace Design And Illustration

 Fine art print on bright white, fine poly-cotton blend, matte canvas using latest generation Epson archival inks.
 Individually trimmed and hand stretched museum wrap over 1-1/2" deep wood stretcher bars.
 Includes wall hanging hardware.